View Categories

 The social login option using social media (whichever is enabled) appears on your login page as below:

-Setting Up Facebook Login #
+Setting Up Facebook Login in the User Registration Form #

 Prerequisites:

-- A Facebook developer account
+✅ A Facebook developer account.

 Step 1: Register a Facebook App